Blog

 If you feel overwhelmed by your finances, you’re not alone.
 In fact, nearly half of all Americans live paycheck to paycheck, struggling to pay bills or save for the future.
 By adopting healthy financial habits, you can help reduce financial stress, increase financial security, and enhance peace of mind.

+Between the rising cost of groceries, gas, and general life expenses, it can be hard to stay on top of all your bills, let alone get ahead.
+If you’re struggling to make your money last until your next payday, you’re not alone.
+This survey found that more Americans than ever are living paycheck to paycheck – including a third of people who make six figures a year.
 Maybe your finances are stretched thin because you’re living beyond your means, like if you bought a fancy new car with a budget-breaking payment.
 Or maybe you were getting by just fine – until an unexpected medical issue or urgent car repair popped up.
 Whatever the reason, if you’re having a hard time making ends meet, these tips can help you break the paycheck-to-paycheck cycle and start making progress toward your financial goals.

 There are many reasons why it feels difficult to save money.
 Economic circumstances, debts, emergencies, or impulse purchases can all wreak havoc on our savings accounts—or prevent us from building our savings in the first place.